yashikapatil27/Calorie-Counter-Application/README.md

 - Track caloric intake over time
 - Receive nutritional breakdowns based on their logs

-The primary goal is to offer a simple, intuitive tool for personal health management by storing and retrieving dietary data from a MongoDB database.
+The primary goal is to offer a simple, intuitive tool for personal health management by storing and retrieving dietary data from a **MongoDB** database using **PyMongo** for efficient data handling.

 ## Features
 - **User Registration**: Users can create accounts with a username and password, ensuring secure access to their meal data.